Single node on-prem deployment with Ollama on AIPC¶

 Check the container status¶

-Check if all the containers launched via docker compose has started
+Check if all the containers launched via docker compose has started.

-For example, the ChatQnA example starts 11 docker (services), check these docker
+For example, the ChatQnA example starts 11 docker (services), check these docker containers are all running.
+That is, all the containers STATUS

 are Up

+.
 To do a quick sanity check, try docker ps -a

-to see if all the containers are running
+to see if all the containers are running.

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

-5db065a9fdf9 opea/chatqna-ui:latest "docker-entrypoint.s…" 29 seconds ago Up 25 seconds 0.0.0.0:5173->5173/tcp, :::5173->5173/tcp chatqna-aipc-ui-server
+5db065a9fdf9 opea/chatqna-ui:${RELEASE_VERSION} "docker-entrypoint.s…" 29 seconds ago Up 25 seconds 0.0.0.0:5173->5173/tcp, :::5173->5173/tcp chatqna-aipc-ui-server

-6fa87927d00c opea/chatqna:latest "python chatqna.py" 29 seconds ago Up 25 seconds 0.0.0.0:8888->8888/tcp, :::8888->8888/tcp chatqna-aipc-backend-server
+6fa87927d00c opea/chatqna:${RELEASE_VERSION} "python chatqna.py" 29 seconds ago Up 25 seconds 0.0.0.0:8888->8888/tcp, :::8888->8888/tcp chatqna-aipc-backend-server

-bdc93be9ce0c opea/retriever-redis:latest "python retriever_re…" 29 seconds ago Up 3 seconds 0.0.0.0:7000->7000/tcp, :::7000->7000/tcp retriever-redis-server
+bdc93be9ce0c opea/retriever-redis:${RELEASE_VERSION} "python retriever_re…" 29 seconds ago Up 3 seconds 0.0.0.0:7000->7000/tcp, :::7000->7000/tcp retriever-redis-server

-add761b504bc opea/reranking-tei:latest "python reranking_te…" 29 seconds ago Up 26 seconds 0.0.0.0:8000->8000/tcp, :::8000->8000/tcp reranking-tei-aipc-server
+add761b504bc opea/reranking-tei:${RELEASE_VERSION} "python reranking_te…" 29 seconds ago Up 26 seconds 0.0.0.0:8000->8000/tcp, :::8000->8000/tcp reranking-tei-aipc-server

-d6b540a423ac opea/dataprep-redis:latest "python prepare_doc_…" 29 seconds ago Up 26 seconds 0.0.0.0:6007->6007/tcp, :::6007->6007/tcp dataprep-redis-server
+d6b540a423ac opea/dataprep-redis:${RELEASE_VERSION} "python prepare_doc_…" 29 seconds ago Up 26 seconds 0.0.0.0:6007->6007/tcp, :::6007->6007/tcp dataprep-redis-server

-6662d857a154 opea/embedding-tei:latest "python embedding_te…" 29 seconds ago Up 26 seconds 0.0.0.0:6000->6000/tcp, :::6000->6000/tcp embedding-tei-server
+6662d857a154 opea/embedding-tei:${RELEASE_VERSION} "python embedding_te…" 29 seconds ago Up 26 seconds 0.0.0.0:6000->6000/tcp, :::6000->6000/tcp embedding-tei-server

 8b226edcd9db ghcr.io/huggingface/text-embeddings-inference:cpu-1.5 "text-embeddings-rou…" 29 seconds ago Up 27 seconds 0.0.0.0:8808->80/tcp, :::8808->80/tcp tei-reranking-server